ryanmahan/ryanmahan.github.io/content/blog/reactConcurrency/index.md

 2. Render a skeleton of the page
 3. Render the data of the page

-React 18 limits it's idle time by rendering a skeleton into memory while waiting for the blocking API call.
+React 18 limits its idle time by rendering a skeleton into memory while waiting for the blocking API call.
 React 17 has to wait until the API call is over to begin rendering the skeleton.
 This leads to a faster load time after the data has returned which in turn means your page will load faster overall.
 All on one thread!

 {{% aside %}}
 React v18 can also keep displaying a loading screen longer while rendering as well as it renders your new page in memory.
 It will also interrupt currently rendering versions of your page if new data comes in.
-Before, React would render your stale components, see the new data, then rerender your components.
+Before, React would render your stale components, see the new data, then re-render your components.
 {{% /aside %}}

 ## Increasing Responsiveness